Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Experiments

 \subsection{EXP2: Improvement on Robustness}

-The performance of recommendation models in the presence of noise is a key concern for measuring the robustness of a model \cite{o2004collaborative}.
-Our proposed Cascade-guided Adversarial Training method improves the models' robustness to small perturbations on the users history, especially at the end of the user history sequences.
-It is worth noting that all the perturbations in the evaluation are based on real item replacement instead of adding noises on the item embeddings, hence, simply increasing the norm of the learned item embeddings can not lead to trivial solutions.
+We evaluate the performance of the trained recommendation models in the presence of noise data.
+Notably, our evaluations perturb by substituting real items, not merely tweaking item embeddings, therefore, simply increasing the norm of the learned item embeddings can not lead to trivial solutions.

-When replacing the items in the user sequences, we assume that the changed items are close to the original items in the embedding space, such that the perturbation is small.
-This is because if the user history change dramatically, a good recommender system is expected to provide different recommendations.
-Instead, replacing a similar item can be seen as a a mimic of the ``natural'' noise in data, such as misclicks.
-In the experiments, we always generate the worst case small replacement by first applying gradient-based attack on the embeddings of the items to be replaced, then matching with the closest items in the embedding space along the gradient direction.
+We ensure replacements are near the original in the embedding space for minimal perturbation.
+Since major changes in user history should eventually lead to different recommendations, hence, substituting a similar item better mimics ``natural'' data noise, like misclicks.
+Experimentally, we derive the most adverse minor replacements by first using a gradient-based attack on target item embeddings and then pairing with the nearest items in the gradient direction.